Yiyuanzmeijia/wushangshu-decision-engine/README.md

 # Wushangshu Decision Engine

+> Early-stage decision system · Transition Engine v0.1

 An executable strategy system that converts **uncertainty into a single decision**.

-Unlike most AI systems that generate multiple options,
+Most AI systems generate multiple options.
+Wushangshu does something different:

-Wushangshu **converges possibilities into action** through:
+> It converges possibilities into action.

-- structured evaluation
-- strategy modeling
-- state transition

 ---